likexoo/lb4-cer/README.md

 This module is NOT ready for widespread use, and is currently only used by the developer's company.

+## Basic concepts

+- `Certificate` - Carrier of authority, stored in database.
+- `Strategy Class` - Class has function that return certificates according to the request and metadata in sequence.

 ## How to use

 Step 1: Create Definition